Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/models/10-reducedCoreModel-LTP/README.md

 The focus is on the Object Classes: LogicalTerminaionPoint and LayerProtocol (in short LTP).

 ## Status
-Ok: Generated YANG files are valid according to pyang 1.6.
+Ok: Generated YANG files are valid according to pyang (1.6) and ODL yang-validation-tool (Lithium-SR3).

 ## Changes made on ONF Core Model 1.1
 - remove package CoreModel::ExplanatoryFiguresUsedIndDocumentsAndSlides